Last updated on May 6, 2024

 Global Adjustments

-Nik Viveza’s Global Adjustments palette is divided into two sections:
+Nik Viveza’s Global Adjustments provide all the tools for the basic tonal and color corrections.
+The section is divided into two sub-sections:

 1. Global Adjustments: correction of brightness, color contrast and structure effect (detail enhancement).